Blade Envelopes Part II: Multiple Objectives and Inverse Design: COMPUTATIONAL METHODOLOGIES

 \section{COMPUTATIONAL METHODOLOGIES}

-Blade envelopes demarcate boundaries between regions within the space of manufactured geometries which exhibit similar performance metrics.
+Blade envelopes demarcate boundaries between regions within the space of manufactured geometries which exhibit similar performance metrics, one of which is shown in blue in Figure~\ref{fig:cad_3}.
 These envelopes are formed from statistics derived from an aerodynamic database containing geometries sampled from the inactive subspace with respect to a scalar objective.
 Building upon this framework, we describe two algorithms to identify regions of the design space characterized by invariance in \emph{multiple objectives}, including both scalar- and vector-valued objectives.
 This enables us to obtain samples invariant in these objectives to form the required database for a multi-objective blade envelope.

 Recall from \cite{wong_blade_nodate} the partitioning of the design space into the \emph{active} and \emph{inactive} subspaces via an orthogonal matrix $\mQ = \left[ \right]$,

 where we desire that the quantity of interest varies predominantly with changes in the active coordinates $\mW^T \vx$, and are approximately invariant with respect to changes in the inactive coordinates $\mV^T \vx$.
 Building on this idea of subspace decomposition, we aim to identify an inactive subspace matrix $\mV$ whose columns form a basis for a subspace within which multiple objectives are approximately invariant.